-An endorsement is joint marketing for both your band and the product or company you are endorsing.
+An endorsement is joint marketing for both your band and the product or company you’re endorsing.
 The company or product expects to get exposure and sell more products because your band uses and recommends the product.
 The band expects to get product discounts and gain credibility because the company or product publicizes their use of the product.

-What an endorsement is not:
+Here’s what an endorsement is not:

 Grammatically, the band can say it endorses a certain product just because it uses the product and likes it.
 This is not an endorsement by any industry standard.
-Within the industry, it is considered to be lying if the band claims to endorse or have an endorsement just because you use a certain product.
+Within the industry, it’s considered to be lying if the band claims to endorse or have an endorsement just because you use a certain product.
 Remember, an endorsement is joint marketing.
-If the company you are endorsing does not know who you are, you do not have an endorsement.
+If the company you’re endorsing does not know who you are, you do not have an endorsement.
 Just as actually having an endorsement gains credibility for your band, lying about having an endorsement (intentionally or not) costs credibility.

-The company looking to endorse your band wants to increase the sales of their product—that’s all.
+The company looking to endorse your band wants to increase the sales of their product, that’s all.
 If you can show that working with your band will probably accomplish that, you will probably get an endorsement.
-In general, your faith or good works do not matter (unless they increase your bands visibility and attendance at shows).
+In general, your faith or good works do not matter, unless they increase your bands visibility and attendance at shows.
 That sounds harsh, but it is good business.

 ● Play shows, and lots of them.
 In fact, play lots of high attendance shows.
 The most commonly thought of companies for endorsements tend to look at bands that play more than 50 shows a year.

 ● Use the company’s product exclusively and visibly.
-Don’t expect an endorsement from Yamaha if you play a Fender on stage or if there is a photo of you playing a Fender on your website.
+Don’t expect an endorsement from Yamaha if you play a Fender on stage, or if there is a photo of you playing a Fender on your website.

-● Truly believe in the product and be able to talk about what makes it better than the competitions similar product.
-For example: “I use these picks.”
-Isn’t much of an endorsement.
-“I have used these picks for 10 years because they are the most well balanced and come in the best shapes for the way I play.” is much better.
+● Truly believe in the product and be able to talk about what makes it better than the competition’s similar product.
+For example, “I use these picks” Isn’t much of an endorsement.
+“I have used these picks for 10 years because they are the most well balanced and come in the best shapes for the way I play” is much better.

 ● Discounted or free product for the band.
 Many companies have different levels of endorsement.
 Most of the levels are discounts on specific product.
 Generally, free gear is only given to the most famous artists.

-● Public acknowledgement of the bands endorsement by the company.
-Most companies put a band bio on their web site.
+● Public acknowledgement of the band’s endorsement by the company.
+Most companies put a band bio on their website.

-● Requests for the band to play at company events (such as trade shows).
+● Requests for the band to play at company events, such as trade shows.
 Note that the company is not a booking agent and also does not expect to pay the band to play for them.

 ● Have fans and a way to prove it.
 Many companies will look at how many Facebook friends you have, how you stand on ReVerb Nation, etc. Have stats ready that demonstrate the number of your fans is large and continually growing.

 ● Get radio airplay and track it.
-Ideally, the bands songs should be climbing up on the charts.
+Ideally, the band’s songs should be climbing up on the charts.

 ● Show that you have more shows booked this year than last and that they are probably shows with higher attendance.